Protecting Yourself From Scams

 Phishing emails often contain links or attachments that, when clicked, lead you to fake login pages or download viruses.
 Hover over any links (without clicking) to see the full URL, and verify if it is part of the Alamo colleges domain.
 Avoid opening attachments from unfamiliar sources, especially if the file format is unusual.

 Official emails rarely have typos, grammar issues, or unusual formatting.
-While some scammers have become better at crafting convincing emails, grammatical errors and inconsistencies can still be a major red flag.
+Grammatical errors and inconsistencies are a major red flag that the email is not legitimate.

 Alamo's Student Financial Aid Office, IT department, Refund servicer- BankMobile, and other offices will never ask for your password, Social Security number, or credit card information through email.